DETROIT – This article originally appeared in the Morning Report newsletter. Sign up to receive this at your email inbox right here.

 There is no evidence that Hoffa was ever killed.
 Officially, this remains a missing person’s case.
 The investigation remains open, still active.
 New tips come in every month or two at Detroit’s FBI field office.

-New attention was brought onto the case last year when Martin Scorsese “The Irishman” was released, telling one man’s story of what happened to Hoffa.
+New attention was brought onto the case in 2019 when Martin Scorsese’s “The Irishman” was released, telling one man’s story of what happened to Hoffa.
 Although many parts of the film have been picked apart by experts, there’s no doubt it probably generated some new tips.